Basic service of the car – replenishing fluids, etc.

 - Windscreen washer fluid helps the windscreen wipers to wash the windscreen.

-- The level is checked on the windscreen washer fluid reservoir under the bonnet.
-Normally there is a MIN/MAX level.
+- You check the level by looking at the windscreen washer fluid container under the bonnet.

-When starting a car with jumper cables, it is important to proceed in the following order.
-Failure to do so can result in an oxyhydrogen gas explosion!
+When using starter cables to start a car, it is important to proceed in the following order.
+Failure to do so can result in an oxyhydrogen gas explosion.

 - Connect the batteries’ positive terminals together using the red cable (it does not matter in which order you connect them).